 Of course, the drawback of working from home means employees don’t get the face time that makes working on a team so rewarding.
 But that doesn’t mean you need to go without it!
 Even when in-person interaction is not possible, there are creative ways to socialize.
 Institute a yearly remote holiday party with trivia and games.
 Or have a pet meet-and-greet over video, with pet-friendly treats sent in advance to get your employees and their furry friends excited.
 There are lots of possibilities.

 We humans are social creatures — yes, even the introverts — and nothing builds camaraderie like face-to-face interaction.
-Schedule monthly or yearly time for all team members to meet up and enjoy each other’s company.
+Schedule monthly or yearly time for all team s to meet up and enjoy each other’s company.
 It can be focused on business planning and brainstorming, but it’s also incredibly important that your team gets to hang out and have fun together.
 When assembling the crew in-person is possible, a company retreat is a perfect way to gather and enjoy shared activities that will foster a sense of culture and help everyone get to know each other in a way they just can’t via video chat.